Ramos-Diego/notes/backend-ubuntu/step3-firewall.md

 OpenSSH
 ```

+This will open port :80 (HTTP) and :443 (HTTPS)
 ```sh
 ufw allow 'Nginx Full'
 ```

-This will open port :80 (HTTP) and :443 (HTTPS)
+This will open port 22 for all network interfaces: 0.0.0.0
 ```sh
 ufw allow OpenSSH
 ```
-This will open port 22 anywhere 0.0.0.0
+<mark>It's **IMPORTANT** that you don't forget to allow `OpenSSH` before enabling the firewall as you may get permanently locked out of your server.</mark>

+Enable firewall
 ```sh
 ufw enable
 ```